Frequently Asked Questions

 The site reviewer will assess if the room is adequate to perform echocardiography procedures and determine if the environment is safe for patients and the echocardiography facility staff.

-No single element of the EQI Program will result in the need for an EQI quality improvement plan to be actioned.
 Specific elements of your facility site review may be highlighted in the final report as areas that require improvements and room size could be one of those elements.

 No. The EQI program is provided in English only.

-20. If the requisition form does not have an indication documented for the echocardiogram, is it ok to ask the patient why they need the echocardiography exam?
+18. If the requisition form does not have an indication documented for the echocardiogram, is it ok to ask the patient why they need the echocardiography exam?

 For referrals without a standard indication (see Appendix B of the Standards), facilities must have mechanisms in place whereby the referring physician is contacted and provides the indication prior to the study being performed.

-21. My facility equipment records echocardiography cases on VHS Tape, not a digital imaging system.
+19. My facility equipment records echocardiography cases on VHS Tape, not a digital imaging system.
 Are we required to purchase a new machine in order to register to the EQI program?

-Please refer to Standard F2, which outlines the criteria required of echocardiography imaging systems.
+Please refer to Requirement F2, which outlines the criteria required of echocardiography imaging systems.
 If not in place at the time of the site visit, this will likely be a suggested area for improvement.

-22. What are the potential outcomes of the EQI review process?
+20. What are the potential outcomes of the EQI review process?

 The goal of the EQI Program is quality improvement of echocardiography services in Ontario.
 Quality improvement is ongoing and it should not begin, nor end, with an EQI review.

-b.
+a.
 Minor Concerns

 The goal of the EQI Program is quality improvement of echocardiography services in Ontario.
 Quality improvement is ongoing and it should not begin, nor end, with an EQI site visit.
-Any site that does not meet the Standards upon initial review will be given a detailed report indicating key areas of required improvements.
+Any site that does not meet the Requirements upon initial review will be given a detailed report indicating key areas of required improvements.

 Facilities may be asked to submit an EQI quality improvement plan within a defined time frame to address these key areas.
 EQI Program staff will also work with facilities to determine if any further assessments are required.

-25. Do I need to notify the EQI Program of facility changes (e.g. change the business name or add physicians to the group)?
+22. Do I need to notify the EQI Program of facility changes (e.g. change the business name or add physicians to the group)?

 Yes.
 Facilities are required to notify us prior to any of the following: